fbpx

 • To improve symptoms such as nausea, feelings of fullness and belching.
 You can take the prokinetic alongside your treatment for SIBO such as the antimicrobial herbal supplements.

-How long should you take a prokinetic for?
+How long should you take a prokinetic agent for?

 Prokinetics can be taken for a few months at a time.
 Some people will take them for longer.
 You can test reducing your dose gradually, perhaps only taking it on alternate days as you feel better, or after around 3 months.
 Just notice if any symptoms return.
 Then you can slowly reduce your prokinetic to every 3-4 days, and so on.